Calamus Root Essential Oil Properties & Benefits (Acorus calamus) – Sweet Flag

 Calamus essential oil has documented properties in aromatherapy as an analgesic, antibacterial, anticonvulsive, anti-inflammatory, antirheumatic, antiseptic, antispasmodic, aphrodisiac, carminative, diaphoretic, digestive, expectorant, febrifuge, hypotensor, insect repellent, seative, stimulant (salivary glands), stomachic, tonic, vermifuge.

-Calamus root essential oil has purifying properties, muscle relaxing properties and can be helpful with circulation issues.* It has been traditionally used as a pain reliever and may be helpful to relieve headaches.*
+Calamus root essential oil has purifying properties, muscle relaxing properties and can help aid circulation issues.* It has been traditionally used as a pain reliever and can be a natural remedy to help relieve headaches.*

 *This statement has not been evaluated by the FDA and is not intended to diagnose, treat, or prevent any disease.